 Benjamin Sessions: Strategic Sales and Real Estate Development Entrepreneur and Food Connoisseur

-Dr. Matt Marturano: Naturopathic Doctor & Holistic Recruiter, developing a holistic model for comprehensive digestive health
+Dr. Matt Marturano: Naturopathic Doctor & Holistic Recruiter

 Sandra Sellani: Business Author, Speaker, Consultant, and Vegan Chef